31 May Babinsky. School (1952 – 1963). 8: Idol of Imported Stuff. Lingerie in Soviet History

 To the French, worshippers of women’s beauty, that collection, though entertaining, proved the inadequacy of the Soviet regime perhaps more persuasively than human rights violations.
 Needless to say, Yves Montand became persona-non-grata for the purposes of future concerts in the Soviet Union.
 He put the last nail into his reputation in 1968 by criticizing the Soviet invasion of Czechoslovakia; his records were removed from Soviet stores.)

-More flirtatious Soviet-made intimates – with scratchy lace but, still, lace – finally popped up in the 1960s.
+More flirtatious Soviet-made intimates – with scratchy lace but, still, lace – finally popped up en masse in the mid-1960s.
 To improve the quality of the lace, the Ukrainian Ministry of Light Industry acquired Italian lace-weaving equipment.
 Newspapers showed Party officials observing the luxurious purchase operated by Soviet workers.
 In a predictable scenario, the Ministry declined maintenance agreements, the workers ignored manuals.
 Eventually, hammers, the preferred repair tool, turned the capricious machinery into scrap metal.
 Someone told me that the electronic equipment received from Japan had tags, in Russian, “do not use hammer to open.”

 A store dedicated to underclothing opened next to the Kiev’s central movie theater.
 It was tiny and always crowded.
 Women were resolutely gaining ground against the dehumanizing lingerie.
 A renowned Russian costume designer called Soviet underclothing a memorial to the Soviet Union.